About a half hour late here in getting to my John Thewan example on party discipline.

 And if you do, we'll make sure you get re-elected, campaign contributions from outside your district, all kinds of lobbying goodies.

-So one day, we're watching 60 Minutes, about four years after I mentioned this, and a newly elected Democrat, well he's been there, I guess, second year, second term, Luis Gutieris from Chicago, does an interview on 60 minutes virtually described this very same thing happening to him when he was elected.
+So one day, we're watching 60 Minutes, about four years after I mentioned this, and a newly elected Democrat, well, he's been there second year, second term, Luis Gutierrez from Chicago, does an interview on 60 Minutes and virtually described this very same thing happening to him when he was elected.

-So we tried to get him on the program and we're gonna interview him for the limbow letter, and he backed out.
+So we tried to get him on the program and we're going to interview him for the Limbow letter and he backed out.

 And I haven't heard from him since.